-The popular weedkiller Roundup has been in the news for the last few years regarding its possible risk to cause cancer.
-Despite the company’s insistence that Roundup is safe to use, a California jury determined it was a substantial factor in one man’s cancer.
+The popular weedkiller Roundup has been in the news for the past few years regarding its possible risk of causing cancer, including non-Hodgkin’s lymphoma, leukemia, and pediatric brain cancer.
+Despite the company’s insistence that Roundup is safe to use, a California jury determined the product was a substantial factor in one man getting cancer.
 Edwin Hardeman was awarded $80 million in damages.

-Imagine Edwin Hardeman’s surprise when he saw a report on TV that said exposure to Roundup could lead to the exact cancer he had been diagnosed with.
-After multiple rounds of chemotherapy, he finally had a possible explanation for his non-Hodgkin’s lymphoma.
+After having suffered cancer’s effects and multiple rounds of chemotherapy, Edwin finally had a possible explanation for his non-Hodgkin’s lymphoma.
 Roundup contains the herbicide glyphosate, which studies have linked to various forms of cancer.

 Overview of Roundup